JustinDFuller/medium-stories/content/introducing-promise-funnel.md

 This is a brand new library and can obviously still be improved.
 Do you have suggestions?
 For example, maybe it would benefit from optionally uncorking with only a certain amount of concurrency to avoid large bursts.
 There could also be other ways to accomplish what promise-funnel is supposed to.
 Feel free to share suggestions and alternative tools in the comments!

+---

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
 I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer in *any* way.
-All code samples are my own, and are completely unrelated to Bank Of America’s code.
+All code samples are my own and are completely unrelated to my employer's code.

-I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Medium](https://medium.com/@justindanielfuller).
+I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!